 A common strand in Megha's research is the geopolitics of design and decolonial approaches to writing design histories.
 She has been working on collaborative projects that examine Asian design and modernity, postcolonial visual cultures, and ethnnographic displays in museums.

 Megha’s PhD (2010) was a study of the curating of Indian religious artefacts in British museums and galleries.
-It examined the role of artistic intervention in interpreting intangible qualities of material sacred objects.
+It examined interpretive practices surrounding intangible qualities of votive artefacts.
 The research makes a contribution to the study of curating objects of worship, an ongoing debate in museum studies, and offers alternative modes of curatorial thinking that are closely aligned to art practice.
-She has published her research on museum intervention artistic practice in the Journal of Visual Arts Practice and Journal of Museum Ethnography.

 Megha has worked in gallery education in 2004-05 at Tate Britain.
 She is a Visiting Faculty member at the National Institute of Design in Ahmedabad, India.
 She is a peer reviewer for various journals such as the Journal of Design History, Third Text and Craft Research.

 I would be delighted to supervise research projects that focus on the politics of modernisation through design in postcolonial contexts, the histories of design and craft in South Asia, art, design and politics in India and modernisms beyond the west.

 I am currently supervising PhD research projects on Australian aboriginal textile production (Design Star funded); technology and the experience of art in contemporary museums, and museum engagement with South Asian communities in the UK (CDP with British Museum).

 PhD, University of Brighton

 Master, University of Brighton